arvganesh/super-mario-kart-ppo/README.md

 "buttons": ["B", "Y", "SELECT", "START", "UP", "DOWN", "LEFT", "RIGHT", "A", "X", "L", "R"]
 ```
 ### Observation Space
 Here is the observation space for SNES games.
 In words, a `244x256x3` tensor with values in the range `[0, 255]` of type `uint8`.
 Basically, just the raw pixels.
+This is defined by `stable-retro`.
 ```python
 >>> print(env.observation_space)
 Box(0, 255, (224, 256, 3), uint8)